 A cornea transplant (keratoplasty) is a surgical procedure to replace part of your cornea with corneal tissue from a donor.
-Your cornea is the transparent, dome-shaped surface of your eye that accounts for a large part of your eye's focusing power.
+Your cornea is the transparent, dome-shaped surface of your eye.
+It's where light enters your eye and is a large part of your eye's ability to see clearly.

 Most cornea transplant procedures are successful.
 But cornea transplant carries a small risk of complications, such as rejection of the donor cornea.